 A plethora of reefs, rocky points, beaches and open ocean Atlantic swell provide numerous breaks that work in different conditions which means that there is usually a wave to be found somewhere on the peninsula.
 The World famous Red Bull Big Wave Africa is held at Dungeons just of Hout Bay and attracts top big wave surfers from all over the world.

-Tow in surfing is only permitted in three areas – Dungeons, Outer Boneyard and Sunset's (off Kommetjie) and only if wave swell is five meters or more.
+Tow in surfing is only permitted in the following areas – Dungeons and Sunset's (off Kommetjie) and only if wave swell is five meters or more.
 Please note that the relevant permits are required for tow-in surfing.
 Jet Ski's are banned in the rest of the MPA.

 Due to the high and frequent winds that characterise the Cape Peninsula there are many opportunities for windsurfing and kite boarding especially in the summer months.

 The rocky ledges and huge boulders of the mountain attract climbers from all over the world.
 However climbing is a high impact sport and designated climbing areas are outlined in the Environmental Management Plan.
 Be sure to read our safe hiking in Table Mountain National Park guide.
 Please also be aware that Table Mountain offers challenges to climbers and it is highly recommended that you join a climbing club to benefit from local knowledge.
 Please download the Rock/Sport Climbing Environmental Management Plan for details on the designated areas.
 A My Activity Permit Level 2 is required for sport climbing.

 braaing should be undertaken with care and is often banned due to high winds.

-Dogs and music are prohibited in all picnic/braai areas.
+Alcohol, dogs and music are prohibited in the picnic braai areas.